-The Federal Reduction of Lead in Drinking Water Act was went into effect nationwide on January 4, 2014.
+The Federal Reduction of Lead in Drinking Water Act went into effect nationwide on January 4, 2014.
 U.S.A Public Law 111-380.
-This law reduces lead content from 8 percent to 0.25 percent the amount of the lead allowed in "lead free" plumbing fixtures that touch drinking water.
+This law reduces lead content from 8 percent to 0.25 percent the amount of lead allowed in “lead-free” plumbing fixtures that touch drinking water.
 This is similar to the laws in the state of California and Vermont.
-The State of California has signed into law Senate Bill AB 1953 mandating the lead content of any plumbing/waterworks products that is exposed to the wetted surface of a water system.
-Flomatic® has been committed to providing products that exceed the requirements of lead content for over 18 years.
+The State of California has signed into law Senate Bill AB 1953 mandating the lead content of any plumbing/waterworks products that are exposed to the wetted surface of a water system.
+Flomatic has been committed to providing products that exceed the requirements of lead content for more than two decades.

-Flomatic® Valves is a company committed to preserving and improving the environment while producing valve products that meet the most stringent safety and health standards.
-Flomatic® introduced the industry’s first unleaded bronze ENVIRO CHECK®, in 1996, which have been recognized as an acceptable material for California Prop 65.
+Flomatic Valves is committed to preserving and improving the environment while producing valve products that meet the most stringent safety and health standards.
+Flomatic introduced the industry’s first unleaded bronze ENVIRO CHECK®, in 1996, which was recognized as an acceptable material for California Prop 65.

-This bill has revised the term lead free, "to refer not to the lead content of pipes and pipe fittings, plumbing fittings, and fixtures but to a weighted average lead content of the wetted surface area of the pipes, fittings, and fixtures of not more than 0.25%."
-Nick Farrara, VP of Sales, states, "We have taken a leadership role which will ensure continuous improvement in processes that impact on the environment.
-This is consistent with our environmental policy and our ISO 9001 and 14001 environmental registrations."
-Flomatic® has the solution for these requirements with "Enviro" bronze products.
+This bill revised the term lead-free, “to refer not to the lead content of pipes and pipe fittings, plumbing fittings, and fixtures but to a weighted average lead content of the wetted surface area of the pipes, fittings, and fixtures of not more than 0.25%.”
+Flomatic has the solution for these requirements with “Enviro” bronze products.

-Flomatic® products that are required to meet the law have been tested and certified by IAPMO to NSF/ANSI 372, an ANSI accredited third party to comply with the laws.
-Flomatic® introduced the industry’s first unleaded bronze check valves, in 1996, which have been recognized as an acceptable material for "lead free*".
-Flomatic® puts a "LF" on castings or an IAPMO sticker on valves to signify compliance.
+Flomatic products required to meet the law have been tested and certified by IAPMO to NSF/ANSI 372, an ANSI accredited third party to comply with legislation.
+Flomatic places an “LF” sticker on castings or an IAPMO sticker on valves to signify compliance.